A one-day training course for those aspiring to be effective and successful freelancers and consultants.

 Who it’s for

-Anyone who is thinking about freelancing, or who has been freelancing for less than a year and is working with arts and heritage organisations across any art form or specialist area.
+Anyone who is thinking about freelancing, or who will have been freelancing for less than a year by October 2019, and is working with arts and heritage organisations across any art form or specialist area.

 Invest just one day to fast-track your business development and gain long-lasting benefits

 Discover proven and best practice approaches, practical tips, tools and frameworks to help you strategically develop and grow your business